 Christmas shopping attracts arts-and-crafts vendors from around the islands to Nassau.
 Visit Festival Place at Prince George Wharf for locally made items.
 Port Lucaya Market on Grand Bahama also just reopened.
 When you’re ready to escape the crowds, hop over to Eleuthera, Bimini or any of the Out Islands except for the Abacos, which remain closed after Hurricane Dorian.

-5. Puerto Rico – Parties and wild beaches
+5. Puerto Rico: parties, old world charm and wild beaches

 Vieques is an easy hop on the ferry from Fajardo; arrive early to ensure availability.
 You should also book your rooms and car rentals in advance.
 Continue the holiday party vibe on the busier side of Vieques in Esmeralda, or escape into the hills near wild black sand beaches.